pySRURGS/pyGOURGS/README.md

 ### An Example: The Artificial Ant Problem

 The artificial ant problem is one in which we identify a search strategy for an ant sea. rching for breadcrumbs to eat.
 The crumbs are distributed in a path within a 32 x 32 grid.
-The ant is permitted three base operations, MOVE forward, turn LEFT, and turn RIGHT.
 The ant starts at the top left of the grid, and takes steps according to the search strategy.
+The ant is permitted three base operations,

+1. MOVE forward
+2. turn LEFT and
+3. turn RIGHT

-The search strategy is formulated using these three base operations, and also functions which define the order in which these operations are permitted.
+The search strategy is has functions which define the order in which these base operations are permitted.
 These functions are PROGN2, PROGN3, and IF_FOOD_AHEAD.
-The PROGN2 function takes two arguments and performs them in order.
-The PROGN3 function similarly takes three arguments and performs them in order.
-The IF_FOOD_AHEAD function takes two arguments, performing the first if food is ahead and the latter if food is not ahead of the ant.
+- The PROGN2 function takes two arguments and performs them in order.
+- The PROGN3 function similarly takes three arguments and performs them in order.
+- The IF_FOOD_AHEAD function takes two arguments, performing the first if food is ahead and the latter if food is not ahead of the ant.

 Each base operation takes one unit of time to perform.
 In the included example, the simulation stops running after 600 time units.

 Included in our `/examples/` folder, there are three maps, the johnmuir_trail.txt,